The viral take on AI replacement is mostly wrong. One part it got right.

 This is what the Shadow AI Audit I run is built to do.
 Five modules.
 AI tool inventory.
 Permissions sweep across Google, Microsoft, and your vertical stack.
 Agent scope review.
 Prompt-injection spot check.
 OAuth rotation plan.
 The output is a written report you can act on inside a week.

-If your team has stood up AI tooling in the last twelve months and nobody has audited the access path, you are exposed.
+If you have run AI tools in the last year and no one audited the access path, you are at risk.
 Not because AI is dangerous.
-Because privileged identities you do not track are how you get breached.
+Because identities you do not track are how you get breached.
 The medium changed.
 The pattern did not.

 The shorter version

 The cost panic is bad math.
 The continuity panic is FUD.
-The permission problem is the one part of the viral take that lands, and it is also the one part the people sharing the post are not actually addressing.
-Treat your AI like the privileged identity it is.
-Audit it the way you would audit any other system that holds the keys.
+The permission problem is the one part that lands.
+It is also the one part the people sharing the post are not fixing.
+Treat your AI like a system that holds the keys.
+Audit it.
+Restrict it.
+Track it.

 Talk to me about a Shadow AI Audit for your team.